The 'with' Statement in Python

 Although it doesn't have a parallel in other languages I've worked with, I've quickly come to love

-keyword, and I find it's an incredibly important tool to make
+using the with keyword, and I find it's an incredibly important tool to make

 robust code that's easy to interpret and maintain.
 Though initially confusing, once I had a visual